plexiondev/manga/info.md

 1. make use of `/chapter` api calls via passing in the current chapter id?
 2. ^ this should allow you to view the current chapter number the user is currently on
 3. can then run the same `chapter.js` and reload this page with a new `?c=`

+could also pass in the chapters_array aggregate feed into local storage which can then be read via /read.html, allowing it to decide what chapter it needs to turn to next without making any unnecessary api calls. the array will only be refreshed upon re-entering reading mode.